Attari–Wagah border ceremony: Overview

 This ceremony takes place at the Attari–Wagah border, which is part of the Grand Trunk Road.
 Prior to the opening of the Aman Setu in Kashmir in 1999, it was the only road link between these two countries.
-It is called the Beating Retreat border ceremony on the international level.
+It is called a Beating Retreat border ceremony on the international level.

 The ceremony starts every evening immediately before sunset with a blustering parade by the soldiers from both sides, and ends with the perfectly coordinated lowering of the two nations' flags.
 One infantryman stands at attention on each side of the gate.
 As the sun sets, the iron gates at the border are opened and the two flags are lowered simultaneously.
 The flags are then folded, and the ceremony ends with a retreat that involves a brusque handshake between soldiers from either side, followed by the closing of the gates again.
 The spectacle of the ceremony attracts many visitors from both sides of the border, as well as international tourists.
+In 2010, the ceremony was made less hostile by both sides; the ceremony now includes a handshake and a smile.
 In October 2010, Major General Yaqub Ali Khan of the Pakistan Rangers decided that the aggressive aspect of the ceremonial theatrics should be toned down.

-The soldiers of this ceremony are specially appointed and trained for this auspicious ceremony.
-They also have a beard and moustache policy for which they are paid additionally.
+The soldiers of this ceremony are specially appointed and trained for this ceremony.

+Incidents

 2014 suicide attack

 On 2 November 2014, approximately 60 people were killed and at least 110 people were injured in a suicide attack on the Pakistan side of Attari–Wagah border.
-An 18 to 20 year-old attacker detonated a 25 kg explosive in his vest 600 metres from the crossing point in the evening right after the Attari–Wagah border ceremony ended.
+A suicide bomber detonated a 25 kg explosive in his vest 600 metres from the crossing point in the evening after the ceremony ended.

-2016 Indian-Pakistan tensions
+2016 tensions

-After the India–Pakistan military confrontation on 29 September 2016 the border closing ceremony continued, but on the Indian side public attendance was denied on the evenings between 29 September and 8 October 2016.

-As a sign of the increased tensions, the BSF did not exchange sweets and greetings with Pakistani Rangers on Diwali 2016, despite a long tradition of doing so on major religious festivals like Bakr-Eid and Diwali, and also during Independence Days of both countries.
+After the India–Pakistan military confrontation on 29 September 2016, the border closing ceremony continued, but on the Indian side public attendance was denied on the evenings between 29 September and 8 October 2016.
+As a sign of the increased tensions, the BSF did not exchange sweets and greetings with Pakistani Rangers on Diwali that year, despite a long tradition of doing so on major religious festivals like Bakr-Eid and Diwali, and also during Independence Days of both countries.

+2025 tensions

+Amid skirmishes between Indian and Pakistani forces following the Pahalgam Terror Attack and Operation Sindoor, the Beating Retreat was indefinitely paused on 8 May 2025.

+The ceremony resumed on 20 May 2025, following the ceasefire between both nations.
+It was kept lowkey since no handshakes and sweet distribution followed the ceremony as usual.